mmcgregor2021/CS180-Project04/README.md

 - Implements Java's Serializable interface

 ### Control
 Handles control flow for the project.
 This allows the user to interact with the classes and files using the command line interface.
 We tested this class manually, and using the test cases in the TestCases class.
+Instantiates object of type:
+- Student
+- Teacher
+- Board
+- Comment

 ### SimpleTester
 Tests some functionality of the Board, Comment and LogInTest classes using print statements.